FluxpointDev/MultiRPC/README.md

 # Info
 A windows app for managing Discord rich presence with the ability to set a custom status or default ones with an afk option too.

-This supports all versions of windows with linux/mac support soon using .net core Ram usage: 15-20mb | Language: C# | GUI: Wpf
+This supports all versions of windows, linux/mac support coming soon using .net core

+Ram usage: 15-20mb | Language: C# | GUI: Wpf